 DACA holders can apply for advance parole to travel for three reasons: educational, employment, or humanitarian.
 Urgent humanitarian reasons may include attending a funeral overseas, visiting a sick relative, caring for an immediate relative, and other compelling and emergent situations.
-Employment reasons include traveling for a work assignment through your US employer or attending a work conference.
-Educational eligibility for travel includes study abroad programs or academic research overseas.
+Employment reasons include traveling for a work assignment from your US employer or attending a work conference.
+Educational eligibility criteria for travel include study-abroad programs or overseas academic research.

-Receiving emergency advance parole also has an additional benefit, beyond being able to travel.
-Upon re-entering the US withy our advance parole document, you will be inspected and admitted into the US by CBP.
-This means that you will have a documented and valid entry into the US, which could open the door to adjusting your status to receive a green card and beginning the path to citizenship, in some circumstances.
+Receiving emergency advance parole has an additional benefit beyond being able to travel.
+Upon re-entering the United States without an advance parole document, you will be inspected and admitted into the United States by CBP.
+This means that you will have a documented and valid entry into the United States, which could open the door to changing your status for receiving a green card and beginning the path to citizenship, in some circumstances.